The rulebook is currently under construction - 1/17/25

 Setup:

 Arborius is played over multiple small boards that come and go as a game unfolds.
 All the tiles on a "board" will be touching, so physical grid markings aren't necessary.
 Players start with only one tile in play.
-Over the course of the game, tiles will move from a player's deck onto a board, and eventually into the graveyard.
+Moving tiles from deck to board efficiently is key.
 Basic starting positions:

 Win condition: